-iii.
+ii.
 Foreign Entities

-Foreign entities, whether for-profit or otherwise, are eligible to apply for funding under this FOA.
-Other than as provided in the "Individuals" or "Domestic Entities" sections above, all prime recipients receiving funding under this FOA must be incorporated (or otherwise formed) under the laws of a state or territory of the United States and have a physical location for business operations in the United States.
-If a foreign entity applies for funding as a prime recipient, it must designate in the Full Application a subsidiary or affiliate incorporated (or otherwise formed) under the laws of a state or territory of the United States to be the prime recipient.
+If a foreign entity applies for funding as a prime recipient, it must designate in the Full Application a subsidiary or affiliate that qualifies as a domestic entity to be the prime recipient.
 The Full Application must state the nature of the corporate relationship between the foreign entity and domestic subsidiary or affiliate.

-Foreign entities may request a waiver of the requirement to designate a subsidiary in the United States as the prime recipient in the Full Application (i.e., a foreign entity may request that it remains the prime recipient on an award).
+Foreign entities may request a waiver of the requirement to designate a subsidiary or affiliate that qualifies as a domestic entity to be the prime recipient in the Full Application (i.e., a foreign entity may request that it remains the prime recipient on an award).
 To do so, the applicant must submit an explicit written waiver request in the Full Application.
+Likewise, if the applicant seeks to include a foreign entity as a subrecipient, the applicant must submit a separate explicit written waiver request in the Full Application for each proposed foreign subrecipient.

 Appendix C lists the necessary information that must be included in a request to waive this requirement.
 The applicant does not have the right to appeal EERE's decision concerning a waiver request.